Chart Color Schemes

 Health performance in Narooma - Bermagui is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Narooma-Bermagui faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 46%, compared to the national average of 55.3%.
+Narooma-Bermagui faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 46% (~4,663 people) have private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (13.8%) and mental health issues (8.5%).
-Conversely, 58.0% of residents report no medical ailments, slightly lower than Rest of NSW's 59.6%.
-The area has a higher proportion of seniors aged 65 and over at 37.4%, compared to the Rest of NSW's 31.7%.
-Despite this, health outcomes among seniors are above average, outperforming general population metrics.
+Arthritis is the most prevalent condition, affecting 13.8% of residents, followed by mental health issues at 8.5%.
+Conversely, 58.0% claim to be free from medical ailments, slightly lower than Rest of NSW's 59.6%.
+The area has a higher proportion of seniors aged 65 and over, with 37.4% (3,758 people), compared to Rest of NSW's 31.7%.
+Despite this, health outcomes among seniors in the region are above average, outperforming general population metrics.

 Frequently Asked Questions - Health